YottaDB/YDBDoc/MultiLangProgGuide/nodeprogram.rst

    The JavaScript function is run synchronously within the transaction by YottaDB, and every Nodem API that is called within the transaction must also be run synchronously.

-An optional second argument, with one or two properties, can be passed to :code:`transaction()`.
+An optional second argument, with one or two properties, can be passed to :code:`transaction()`:

 * The first property, :code:`variables`, is an array of local variables whose values are reset to their original values whenever the transaction is restarted.
 If :code:`variables` has :code:`*` as its only array item, then every local variable will be reset during a transaction restart.
 * The second property, :code:`type`, is a string which if set to :code:`Batch` (or :code:`batch` or :code:`BATCH`), will run the transaction in batch mode.
 Batch mode does not ensure Durability (but it always ensures Atomicity, Consistency, and Isolation).